Part I- Homeownership as Part of the American Dream

 The American dream of homeownership was replaced with the chant of a housing affordability crisis, all designed for giant corporations to purchase the housing stock and rent to the middle class.
 The dream of middle-class homeownership for most families is dead.
 Examples:

-California has eliminated single-family zoning in favor of high-density stack and pack multi-story dwellings, both apartments and condominiums.
+California has eliminated single-family zoning in favor of high-density, stack-and-pack multi-story dwellings, including both apartments and condominiums.

 S.B.
-8 extends the Housing Crisis Act 2019 to jumpstart more housing production.
+8 extends the Housing Crisis Act of 2019 to jumpstart more housing production.

 S.B.
-9 gives homeowners additional tools to add critically needed new housing and help ease California's housing shortage.
+9 provides homeowners with additional tools to construct critically needed new housing and help alleviate California’s housing shortage.

 S.B.
 10 establishes a voluntary, streamlined process for cities to zone for multi-unit housing, making it easier and faster to construct housing.